-SAP have extended their end-of-support deadline once more, from 2025 to 2027, and released more information on what’ll happen for customers who refuse to move.
+The SAP support deadline has been extended once more, from 2025 to 2027, and the vendor has released more information on what’ll happen for customers who refuse to move.
 What does this new information mean for your organisation?

 SAP extends support deadline to 2027

 Breaking news!
-SAP have announced an extension to their 2025 end-of-support deadline.
+SAP has announced an extension to its 2025 end-of-support deadline.

-We certainly weren’t surprised, given that SAP already have a history of breaking their own deadlines.
-Since 2010, when SAP HANA was first released, SAP have established and then rearranged end-of-support deadlines for 2017, 2019, and 2025 – all because of mounting customer pressure and lack of confidence in S/4HANA.
+We certainly weren’t surprised, given that SAP already has a history of breaking its own deadlines.
+Since 2010, when SAP HANA was first released, SAP has established and then rearranged end-of-support deadlines for 2017, 2019 and 2025 – all because of mounting customer pressure and lack of confidence in S/4HANA.

-Specifically, in 2017, SAP stated that they’d end support for Oracle products hosted within the SAP environment; 2019, they claimed that many of their own products would be left unsupported.
-Both deadlines were eventually combined into one 2025 cut-off point, and that was the ultimatum as we knew it.
+In 2017, SAP stated that it would end support for Oracle products hosted within the SAP environment.
+In 2019, it claimed that many of its own products would be left unsupported.
+Both SAP support deadlines were eventually combined into one 2025 cut-off point, and that was the ultimatum as we knew it.

 Need guidance on your ERP upgrade options?

-Our latest whitepaper explains what the ERP upgrade cycle is, how to escape it, and what your options are.
+Our latest guide explains what the ERP upgrade cycle is, how to escape it and what your options are.

 What are SAP’s newest terms?

-According to the information on SAP’s news website, the latest terms to their (latest) deadline are these:
+According to the information on SAP’s news website, the latest terms to the (latest) SAP support deadline are these:

-- SAP are committed to providing maintenance for S/4HANA, through to 2040
+- SAP is committed to providing maintenance for S/4HANA, through to 2040

 - The original 2025 deadline has been extended to 2027, affecting the support and maintenance for: